The Lord said to Cain, “Why are you angry, and why do you look so resentful?” (Genesis 4:6, CEB)

-When I first met B. J. Seymour, I saw a petite, soft spoken older woman.
+When I first met B. J. Seymour, I saw a petite, soft-spoken older woman.
 I was a young 20 something attending orientation at Randolph-Macon College and B.J. was to be my adviser.
-I had had bad experiences in the past with advisers.
+I had bad experiences in the past with advisers.
 So, I didn’t have very high hopes.
-In short, based on my first impressions of B. J. I passed a judgement about her.
+In short, based on my first impressions of B. J. I passed a judgment about her.
 How could she possibly help me?
 What was I going to learn from her?

 The fear of the Lord is instruction in wisdom, and humility goes before honor.
 (Proverbs 15:33, NRSV)

-When Obi-Wan Kenboi brings Luke Skywalker to the Jedi Master for training, Yoda does not want to train him.
+When Obi-Wan Kenobi brings Luke Skywalker to the Jedi Master for training, Yoda does not want to train him.
 Luke has decided that the way of the Jedi is exciting and adventurous.
-Luke has decided he knows what kind of training he needs.
-And Luke has decided that Yoda could not possibly be the one to offer him that training.
+He’s decided he knows what kind of training he needs.
+And he has decided that Yoda could not possibly be the one to offer him that training.